covscript/covscript/README.md

 ### Microsoft Windows ###
 Please download the precompiled executable on the [Latest Release](https://github.com/covscript/covscript/releases/latest).
 You can also use MinGW or the appropriate tools to compile the source code directly.
 If you already have a G++ compiler installed in your system, you can execute `make.bat` directly.
 You need to make sure that the compiler supports the C++11 standard.
-**Attention!
-Covariant Script does not support the use of Microsoft CL compiler, the specific reason is not yet clear, probably because of its support for the C++ standard is not complete.**
+**Note: Covariant Script does not support the use of Microsoft CL compiler, the specific reason is not yet clear, probably because of its support for the C++ standard is not complete.**
 ### Linux ###
 First you need to download the source code from [CovScript Github Page](https://github.com/covscript/covscript).
 After downloading the source code, if you have installed the G++ compiler on your system, you can type `sh ./make.sh` directly in the terminal.
 If you have the CMake tool installed, we provided the `CMakeLists.txt`, so that you can execute the `cmake` command to build.
 You need to make sure that the compiler supports the C++11 standard.

-**Attention!
-Some distributions of the G++ version are too old to support the C++11 standard, please download the latest version of the G++ compiler.**
+**Note: Some distributions of the G++ version are too old to support the C++11 standard, please download the latest version of the G++ compiler.**
 ### Mac OS ###
 Building Covariant Script is the same as Linux.
 And now Covariant Script has been tested on macOS Sierra 10.12.5.
 ## Run ##